Swiss vote on citizenship measure after anti-Muslim campaign

-GENEVA, Feb 12 — Switzerland votes today on whether to make it easier for third generation immigrants to become citizens, after a campaign tainted by anti-Muslim messages and charges of religious prejudice.
+GENEVA, Feb 12 — Switzerland began voting today on whether to make it easier for third generation immigrants to become citizens, after a campaign tainted by anti-Muslim messages and charges of religious prejudice.

+This Sunday is one of four in the year reserved for direct voting on subjects affecting federal as well as local laws and institutions.

+Voting ends at noon and the initial results are expected in the afternoon.
+Most people have already sent their votes by mail.

 The government as well as most lawmakers and political parties support the proposal that would allow the grandchildren of immigrants to skip several steps in the lengthy process of securing a Swiss passport.